flempriere/CppThroughGameProgramming/Chapter6/Chapter6.md

 - Reprompts a move until its legal
 - Uses a constant reference for the board, the actual update is handled elsewhere

+>[!IMPORTANT]
+>**Note**: The book has a typo here, the function `humanMove`  takes in the human piece parameter `char human` but this is never actually used in the function.
+In our actual implementation we remove this parameter

 #### The `computerMove` Function

 ```cpp